Environment groups call for public inquiry into Cumbria coal mine plans | Press and Journal

 Coal creates carbon dioxide emissions when burned for energy and also when used for steel making and other industrial processes such as cement.

-Responding to that decision, Conservative former environment secretary Lord Deben, who chairs the independent Climate Change Committee, said it gave a “negative impression of the UK’s climate priorities”.
+Responding to that decision, Climate Change Committee chair Lord Deben said it gave a “negative impression of the UK’s climate priorities”.

 He said: “The mine is projected to increase UK emissions by 0.4Mt (megatonnes) of CO2e (carbon dioxide equivalent) per year.